A vectorial Darboux transformation for integrable matrix versions of the Fokas-Lenells equation: Solutions of a two-component vector FL equation

-The solution of the linear equation for $\chi_1$, obtained in Section~\ref{sec:2vFL} in terms of only exponential functions, is not complete in case of a multiple root of the cubic equation (\ref{2vFL_n=1_cubic_eq}), because there are then additional solutions involving polynomials of the independent variables.
+The solution of the linear equation for $\chi_1$, obtained in Section~\ref{subsec:alpha1_neq_alpha2} in terms of only exponential functions, is not complete in case of a multiple root of the characteristic equation (\ref{2vFL_n=1_cubic_eq}), because there are then additional solutions involving polynomials of the independent variables.
 In this section, we address the special case of a triple root (also see \cite{YZCBG19,Ling+Su24}).
-This leads to quasi-rational solutions of the two-component vector FL equation, which turn out to describe in space and time (formally regarding $t$ as time and $x$ as space coordinate) localized perturbations of the plane wave background.
+This leads to genuine\footnote{In contrast to solutions that are equivalent to solutions of the scalar FL equation.} quasi-rational solutions of the two-component vector FL equation, which turn out to describe in space and time (formally regarding $t$ as time and $x$ as space coordinate) localized perturbations of the plane wave background.